-Courses selected from the following Art 242, History of Art II Comm 212, Digital Media Production I Thea 336, Contemporary Drama Thea 338, Directing Thea 355, Arts in London Thea 388, Themes in Drama Thea 412, Special Project 6
+- Thea 336, Contemporary Drama

+- Thea 338, Directing

+- Thea 355, Arts in London

+- Thea 388, Themes in Drama

+- Thea 412, Special Project

 Theater arts education concentration (55 credit hours)

-Thea 245, Aesthetics

-Thea 332, Design for Theater

-One of the following not used in the Core

-• Thea 235, Power of Story

-Thea 338, Directing 3

-Thea 350, Playwriting

-One of the following:

-• Thea 388, Themes in Drama

-Educ 330, Fine Arts for Children

-Thea 412, Special Project

-Secondary education courses .36

-Film studies concentration (22 credit hours)

-Comm 296 Film

-Comm 386, Film

-At least four semesters participation in Globe TV, FiveCore, and/or theater

-Generalist concentration (13 credit hours)

-One of the following not used in the Core 3

-Comm 204, Expository Writing

-Comm 240, Communication Research Final 200, Major Author: Challegone and

-Engl 306, Major Author: Shakespeare

-Any theater courses, with advisor's approval .
-10

-Student learning outcomes
+Thea 245, Aesthetics 3 Thea 332, Design for Theater 3 One of the following not used in the Core 3 • Thea 234, Acting I • • Thea 235, Power of Story • Thea 338, Directing Thea 412, Special Project 1 Secondary education courses 36 Film studies concentration (22 credit hours) Comm 212, Digital Media Production 3 Comm 386, Film 3 CCCU Film Studies Program (see film production major) 16 At least four semesters participation in Globe TV, FiveCore, and/or theater NC Generalist concentration (13 credit hours) One of the following not used in the Core • Comm 204, Expository Writing • Comm 240, Communication Research • Engl 306, Major Author: Shakespeare Any theater courses, with advisor's approval

 Graduates in theater will:

-Develop an understanding of theater as collaborative and interdisciplinary.

-Demonstrate basic skills in effective oral, written and visual communication.

-Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas.

-Develop a style of leadership that shows respect for others and models the

-college's core values.

-5. Gain a clear understanding of how their work is perceived by others.

-6. Develop a clear sense of Christian ethics and standards in the theater field.

-Have a working understanding of available theater and related careers and avocations.

-8. Be prepared for graduate school.

-Serve the campus community and broader public through co-curricular

-involvement.

-Planning guide
+- 1. Develop an understanding of theater as collaborative and interdisciplinary. - 2.
+Demonstrate basic skills in effective oral, written and visual communication. - 3.
+Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas. - Develop a style of leadership that shows respect for others and models the college's core values. - 5.
+Gain a clear understanding of how their work is perceived by others. - 6.
+Develop a clear sense of Christian ethics and standards in the theater field. - Have a working understanding of available theater and related careers and avocations. - 8.
+Be prepared for graduate school. - 9.
+Serve the campus community and broader public through co-curricular involvement.

 First year Goshen Core

-The Theater Experience
+- The Theater Experience

 Theater Practice

+Acting I or Tech/Design course

+Second year Goshen Core

-The Power of Story or Tech/Design course
+- The Power of Story

+Expository Writing or Communication Research
-Expository Writing History of Theater Theater Practice Comm Research Courses in major

-History of Theater

-Theater for Social Change
+History of Theater Theater Practice Courses in major SST Third year Goshen Core History of Theater Theater for Social Change Theater Practice Upper-level courses in major Fourth year Balance of Goshen Core Balance of major Senior Seminar Internship

-Theater Practice

-Upper-level courses in major

-Balance of major Senior Seminar Internship

 Transfer students must have a minimum of nine hours of theater courses at Goshen College.
 The Thea 409/Internship should be in the student's area of concentration.
 A senior recital and a portfolio or its equivalent are required for graduation.
 A secondary teacher education program in theater arts for grades 5-12 is available.
 Students should elect the theater education concentration described above.
 The program requires 36 credits of education courses, including a semester of student teaching.
 The first education class, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the education catalog and web pages for more details about requirements.